+8801306001200

 4. Flush Cache Storage:

-• Alternatively, you can click Flush Cache Storage to clear all cached data, including data stored in external caches like Redis or Varnish (if you’re using them).
+• Alternatively, you can click the “Flush Cache Storage” button to clear all cached data, including data stored in external caches like Redis or Varnish.
+This is a more comprehensive action.

-2. Using Command Line Interface (CLI)
+2. Using the Command Line Interface (CLI)

 2. Navigate to the Magento Root Directory: Use the command below to change to the Magento root directory (where the bin/magento file is located):